11ty/11ty-website/src/docs/languages/webc.md

 ### `webc:type` (JavaScript Render Functions)

 You can also transform individual element content using `webc:type`.
-There are three built-in types:
+In addition to `webc:type="11ty"` above, there are three more bundled types:

 * `webc:type="js"` {% addedin "@11ty/webc@0.7.1" %} which supercedes `webc:type="render"`
-* `webc:type="css:scoped"` (internal for `webc:scoped`—overridable!)
+* `webc:type="css:scoped"` (internal for `webc:scoped`—but overridable!)

 JavaScript Render Functions are async friendly (e.g. `async function()`):